Kanban for Software Teams

 While the Daily Standup event is focused on making tactical adjustments to maintain the flow on a day-to-day basis, more systemic improvements of the overall workflow need a broader perspective on how the system is performing.
 Continuous measurement and improvement of the development workflow is necessary to improve lead times and reduce costs.
 Teams must continually improve their processes by eliminating non-value adding tasks and by investing in training, better tools, and automation.

 In Kanban, a small number of process metrics is sufficient to evaluate the performance of core delivery processes, and to point at where improvement is needed.
-Since the focus of Kanban is the reduction of Lead Time by improving the flow of work through a system, the metrics used to measure flow performance are flow metrics, Specifically, Lead Time, Throughput and WIP.
+Since the focus of Kanban is the reduction of Cycle Time by improving the flow of work through a system, the metrics used to measure flow performance are flow metrics, Specifically, Cycle Time, Throughput and WIP.

 Flow Metrics

-• Cycle Time: A subset of Lead Time.
-Measures the time from when work actually begins on an item until it is completed (typically measured from the In Progress state to the Done state).
+• Cycle Time: Measures the time from when work actually begins on an item until it is completed (typically measured from the In Progress state to the Done state).
 Cycle Time can also be measured for any individual process step within the workflow.

 • Throughput.
 The number of work items completed per unit of time.